Status of QCD precision predictions for Drell-Yan rapidity distributions: Benchmark computations

 The D{\O} data on the electron charge asymmetry distribution $A_e$ has been obtained as a function of the electron pseudo-rapidity from $W^\pm$-boson production at $\sqrt{s}=1.96$\ TeV at the Tevatron~\cite{D0:2014kma}.
 Theoretical predictions for the benchmark studies are numerically challenging due to large cancellations in the asymmetry.
 With predictions from {\tt NNLOJET} and the update of {\tt MATRIX} (version 2.1) we are in a position to check the {\tt FEWZ} results, already presented in Ref.~\cite{Alekhin:2021xcu}.
 This is illustrated in Fig.~\ref{fig:dynnlo-d0}, where we plot the NNLO predictions obtained with those codes.
 The numbers obtained with {\tt NNLOJET} and {\tt MATRIX} (version 2.1) are in excellent agreement and are also compatible with the {\tt FEWZ} predictions within the substantially larger uncertainties from the numerical integration of the latter.
 The numerical integration uncertainties of the {\tt NNLOJET} and {\tt MATRIX} numbers are negligible on the scale of Fig.~\ref{fig:dynnlo-d0}, while those of {\tt FEWZ} are indicated in the plot.
+All numbers computed with {\tt NNLOJET} are also given in App.~\ref{sec:appXS}.